RailsEventStore/ecommerce/README.md

 # ecommerce

 Application with CQRS and Event Sourcing built on Rails and [Rails Event Store](https://railseventstore.org).

-You can see it [live](https://cqrs-es-sample-with-res.herokuapp.com/).
+You can see it at [ecommerce.arkademy.dev](https://ecommerce.arkademy.dev):

 ![imgur](https://imgur.com/4a9GtnZ.png)